Back to Blog

 Conclusion

-CL0P exemplifies how established ransomware and extortion operations can re‑emerge with renewed scale and sophistication after periods of apparent quiet.
-DarkWebSonar’s telemetry, 480 victim postings between October 2024 and November 2025, including a 1,028% month‑over‑month surge shows that CL0P remains one of the most operationally relevant threat actors of 2025.
+CL0P exemplifies how established ransomware and extortion operations can maintain scale and relevance over years of operation through repeated mass exploitation campaigns.
+DarkWebSonar's telemetry (638 victim postings between October 2024 and May 2026, with 79% concentrated in January–February across two consecutive years) shows that CL0P remains one of the most operationally relevant threat actors in the ransomware landscape, and one whose activity follows a predictable year-week cadence that defenders can plan around.

 Their strategic focus on U.S. and Western enterprises, supply‑chain and platform‑level vulnerabilities, and zero‑day mass exploitation ensures that a single unpatched system can expose hundreds of organizations.
 External intelligence on MOVEit, Cleo, and Oracle EBS campaigns strongly validates the trends observed in DarkWebSonar's data.